 |

-Len: What I noticed after the London bombings was how
+Len: What I noticed after the London bombings was how the BBC

-of it was in the key of C and G which is uplifting for the spirit: The
+was in the key of C and G which is uplifting for the spirit: The

-Poms have definitely moved on, whilst the Yanks are still comatose by
+Poms have definitely moved on, whilst the Yanks are still comatose

-their media.
+by their media.
 Power to the Poms.
 Jeffrey

 |